 The SHDM’s housing units for all clienteles are part of a real estate portfolio that was acquired pursuant to section 95 of the National Housing Act.

 Well-maintained units offered for rent at an affordable price, in "plexes" and “multiplexes”

 Because the needs are varied, the SHDM has implemented several projects in partnership with non-profit organizations (NPOs) and community-based organizations.
-As a result, 2,300 of our housing units and all our rooming houses are managed by 11 NPOs that work on fostering the social integration of the tenants.
+As a result, around 1,100 of our housing units, including all our rooming houses, are managed by 10 NPOs that work on fostering the social integration of the tenants.
 In addition, the SHDM encourages actions of community-based partners that provide specialized services to vulnerable clienteles by giving them free or low-cost access to its buildings to carry out activities such as homework assistance, educational support for families, food banks and collective kitchens, mental health support services, etc.

 To know more about our partnerships with NPOs and community-based organizations, visit the Partners section

 Form for registering on the list of SHDM suppliers